-Leeds lies at the heart of the Northern Powerhouse, our railway station is one of the busiest transport hubs in the North, used by 34 million people a year as a gateway to the region
+Leeds lies at the heart of the Northern Powerhouse, our railway station is one of the busiest transport hubs in the North

-We are now halfway through an ambitious £10bn regeneration programme with, and for, our people, including major transport infrastructure.
+We are now halfway through an ambitious £10 billion regeneration programme with, and for, our people, including major transport infrastructure.

 We continue to be committed to improving transport across our city.
 We want our home to be world-class, connected, and people-focused, with interlinked neighbourhoods and an easily accessible city centre.
 A healthy city, which encourages people to walk, cycle and be more active.